Jeff Barnett for Congress

 Fiscal Sanity

 When President Clinton left office, the non-partisan Congressional Budget Office projected a $5 trillion surplus over the next decade.
 However, with Republicans in control of the White House and both houses of Congress, the federal government ran up a $6 trillion deficit.
 Two tax cuts, two unfunded wars and one unfunded healthcare benefit (Medicare Part D) destroyed fiscal responsibility in Washington.
 Now we are in the deepest recession in 75 years.
+Frank Wolf crafted the budgets that created those record-breaking deficits.

 This year the federal government will take in $2.2 trillion and spend $3.6 trillion.
 This temporary deficit spending is necessary but not sustainable.
 A Democratic Congress and White House worked together before to balance the federal budget.
 We can do it again.